-Elected and appointed officials should not solicit any type of political support (financial contributions, display of posters or lawn signs, name on support list, etc.) from City staff.
-City staff may, as private citizens with constitutional rights, support political candidates but all such activities must be done away from the workplace.
+Elected and appointedPublic officials_should_not_solicit_any_type_of_political_support (financial contributions, display of posters or lawn signs, name on support list, etc.) from City staff.
+City staff may, as private citizens with constitutional rights, support political candidates but all such activities must be done away from the workplace_and outside of the employee's work hours.